Sorry, you need to enable JavaScript to visit this website.

 Economic considerations – how much might it cost?

+While none of the reviews conducted a full cost-benefit analysis, some mention of costs was reported in a primary study in review one.
+This estimated that a mental health court programme in Pennsylvania saved approximately $3.5 million over a period of two years ending in 2007.
 This primary study specifically noted that mental health courts had the potential to decrease the cost of the most expensive forms of treatment that participants would otherwise face, such as hospitalisation.

 General considerations